Approved by the Energy, Environment, and Water Policy Committee on February 20, 2024

 Issue

-ASCE recognizes that management methods directed at pollution originating in a single air, land, water, or biotic resource may result in residuals or other aspects of that pollution being directed into another resource.
-Thus, to be most effective, pollution control must be viewed from a broad multisource perspective, with control strategies implemented to minimize adverse effects to all of the resources through which pollutants may move or react.
+ASCE recognizes that management methods directed at pollution originating in a single air, land, water, or biotic resource may result in residuals of that pollution being directed into another resource.
+Thus, to be most effective, pollution control must be viewed from a broad multisource perspective, with control strategies implemented to minimize adverse effects to all the resources through which pollutants may move or react.

 Rationale

-Pollutants cannot be controlled effectively unless one knows how they are transported, accumulated among resources, and transformed.
-Multifactor management approaches integrates control of air, water, land, and biotic pollution by implementing more holistic solutions that better reflect the underlying nature of a complex environment.
+Pollutants cannot be controlled effectively unless it is known how they are transported, accumulated among resources, and transformed.
+Comprehensive pollution management approaches integrates control of air, water, land, and biotic pollution by implementing more holistic solutions that better reflect the underlying nature of a complex environment.

-Multifactor management emphasizes the development and use of regulations as well as, processes and methods that result in the least adverse impact on the environment, and often cross existing regulatory agency and departmental boundaries.
+Comprehensive pollution management emphasizes the development and use of regulations as well as processes and methods that result in the least adverse impact on the environment, and often cross existing regulatory agency and departmental boundaries.
 Therefore, this policy statement is directed at seeking the broadest possible viewpoint, agency cooperation, and appropriate management perspective to deal effectively with problems of environmental pollution.

 This policy has worldwide application